 According to OUP, ''Project X CODE was trialled with 61 children in Years 1 to 4 in 11 schools in 8 local authorities in 2012.
 After only 2½ months of support, they had made an average of 8 months of progress on a standardised reading test''

 This research was critiqued by Prof. McGuinness.
 She said, ''The so-called "research results" from this project are a sham'' http://www.rrf.org.uk/messageforum/viewtopic.php?f=1&t=5467

-Despite excluding CODE from its own catalogue, the DfE recently (Oct.
-'12) approved CODE's use as part of the 'Reading Support' initiative https://readingsupport.edgehill.ac.uk/erc-for-schools/what-is-rs-2/ The Reading Support initiative is a financial tie-up between the DfE, Edge Hill University (who will be providing training) and ''the Institute of Education for Reading Recovery''.
-Caution -don't confuse CODE with Project X Phonics, which was in the DfE match-funding catalogue.
+Despite being excluding from the DfE's catalogue of independently approved synthetic phonics products and training (no longer available) http://www.pro5.org/phonics/, in Oct.
+2012 the DfE approved CODE's use as part of the 'Reading Support' initiative https://readingsupport.edgehill.ac.uk/erc-for-schools/what-is-rs-2/ The Reading Support initiative is a financial tie-up between the DfE, Edge Hill University (who provide training) and ''the Institute of Education for Reading Recovery''.
+Caution -don't confuse CODE with Project X Phonics, which was in the synthetic phonics catalogue.